Hyedryn/elikopy/docs/stats.rst

 As a result of the above lines of code the following results are provided.
 For each diffusion metric:

-* A nii of the coregistered subjects metric for the whole brain AND the skeleton.
+* A NIFTI of the coregistered subjects metric for the whole brain AND the skeleton.
-* CSV files with the mean and standard deviation for each subject of the metric across regions of atlases.
+* CSV files with the mean and standard deviation for each subject for the metric across regions of atlases.
-* Nii maps of the p and t values (FWE corrected and not corrected) for the statistical differences between the two compared groups (positive and negative)
+* NIFTI maps of the p and t values (FWE corrected and not corrected) for the statistical differences between the two compared groups (positive and negative)

 The default dictionaries supported by ElikoPy are (`Atlases <https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Atlases>`_):